hneth/riskyr/README.md

 > Solving a problem simply means representing it <br> so as to make the solution transparent.
 (H.A.
 Simon)[1]

 <!-- Risk perception as representational effects: -->
-The goals of `riskyr` are less of a *computational* and more of a *representational* nature, by addressing the expression in and translation between different formats of risk-related information.
-Whereas people find it difficult to understand and compute information expressed in terms of probabilities, the same information is easier to understand and compute when expressed in terms of frequencies.
+The goals of `riskyr` are less of a *computational* and more of a *representational* nature: We express risk-related information in multiple formats, facilitate the translation between them, and provide a variety of attractive visualizations that emphasize different aspects of risk-related scenarios.
+Whereas people find it difficult to understand and compute information expressed in terms of probabilities, the same information is easier to understand and compute when expressed in terms of frequencies (e.g., Gigerenzer, 2002, 2014; Gigerenzer & Hoffrage, 1995).
 But rather than just expressing probabilities in terms of frequencies, `riskyr` allows translating between formats and illustrates the relationships between different representations in a variety of ways.
 Switching between and interacting with different representations fosters transparency and boosts human understanding of risk-related information.[2]

 <!-- Defining "risk" (in footnote): -->
 <!-- On "riskyr": -->